Trae Waynes: Professional career

+Pre-draft

 Following his junior season, Waynes entered the 2015 NFL Draft.
 Waynes was considered one of the top cornerbacks of the 2015 class, together with Marcus Peters.
 In most mock drafts, he was projected to be a top 10 pick.
 Waynes shined at the 2015 NFL Combine, where he posted the top 40-yard dash time among defensive backs and the second fastest overall (4.31 seconds); that time placed him tied for seventh-fastest among cornerbacks at the combine since 2003.
 He also finished tied for fourth on the bench press with 19 reps.
 At his Pro Day, he re-tried the 20-yard shuttle and responded with a 4.18 time.